stsiwo/e-commerce-starter-kits/spa/README.md

           <h1>hey</h1> // <- need to put components
         </TargetComponent>
       ```

     - don't use "GroupButton" with "IconButton". this is not supported.

       - read this: https://github.com/mui-org/material-ui/issues/16156

       - use "Button" instead with Icon.

 ### Integration Link (material-ui) with React-Router-Dom Library

     - read this: https://material-ui.com/guides/composition/#link

 ### Drawer Not Showing Vertical Scrollbar.

     - this is because content deos not have min height. so set each min height. (e.g., CartItem#card#minHeight)

 ## Data Grid library

 ### Material UI

     - community version: https://material-ui.com/components/data-grid/getting-started/ (e.g., DataGrid)

     - paid version (e.g., XGrid)

 ### React Virtualized

     - https://github.com/bvaughn/react-virtualized (this one is really famouse, but I don't know why)

 ## General Errors

 - Subsequent property declarations must have the same type.
 Property 'picture' must be of type ... at react related library

 - this must that you using different version of React (esp, 17 and older one).

   - for example, your one of the dependency (react-redux) use the latest one but, you uses react 16 as main dependency of your project.

 - bump up to react 17

 - Select/TextField with 'select' prop

   - DON'T use 'currentTarget'!!! does not work!!

   - use 'target' instead.

 ## JS stuffs

 ### Arrow Functions vs 'function' Functions

     - the arrow function does not have 'binding' and 'arguments'.

       - so 'this' does not imply the surrounding object (see below example) and you cannot use 'argument' to access inputs like regular function.

     - e.g.,

     ```
-      console.log(this == window); // true
+      log(this == window); // true

       var object = {
         name: "Satoshi",
-        a: () => console.log(this == window),
+        a: () => log(this == window),
-        f: function() { console.log(this == window) },
+        f: function() { log(this == window) },
       }

       object.a(); // true